What Is HLS Streaming and When Should You Use It [2024 Update]

 You must configure your hardware or software encoder to deliver an RTMP stream to the Dacast servers.
 Most encoders default to RTMP and quite a few only support that standard.
 For Dacast users, our CDN partners then ingest the RTMP stream and automatically rebroadcast it via both HLS and RTMP.
 From there, viewers default to the best-supported method on their own devices.

 Using HLS is relatively straightforward with a professional, full-service OVP.
 On Dacast, all live streams default to HLS delivery.
 On computers that support Flash, we fall back on RTMP/Flash to reduce latency.
 However, HLS is supported automatically on every Dacast live stream and is used on almost all devices.
 As we discussed above, HLS streaming is delivered through an M3U8 file.
-This file is a kind of playlist containing references to media files’ location.
+An M3U8 file is a playlist containing references to media files’ location for playback.
+Unlike its predecessor, M3U, which may use various character encodings, M3U8 exclusively uses UTF-8, enhancing its compatibility and reliability across different streaming platforms and devices.
 On a local machine, these would consist of file paths.
 For live streaming on the internet, that M3U8 file would contain a URL (the one on which your stream is being delivered).

 Another relevant process to note quickly is transmuxing.
 Transmuxing is the process that repackages content files without distorting the content itself.
 That allows the content to flow more easily between software via the RTMP and HLS protocols.